American Folk Art Museum

-The American Folk Art Museum is an art museum in the Upper West Side of Manhattan, at 2, Lincoln Square, Columbus Avenue at 66th Street.
+The American Folk Art Museum is an art museum on the Upper West Side of Manhattan in New York City, at 2 Lincoln Square, Columbus Avenue at 66th Street.
 It is the premier institution devoted to the aesthetic appreciation of folk art and creative expressions of contemporary self-taught artists from the United States and abroad.

-Its collection holds over 8,000 objects from the 18th century to the present.
-These works span both traditional folk art and the work of contemporary self-taught artists and Art Brut.
+Its collection holds approximately 7,500 objects from the 18th century to the present.
+These works span both traditional folk art and the work of modern and contemporary self-taught artists and Art Brut.
 In its ongoing exhibitions, educational programming, and outreach, the museum showcases the creative expressions of individuals whose talents developed without formal artistic training.
+Since 2018, the Museum has been led by Jason T. Busch, Becky and Bob Alexander Director & CEO.
+In March 2025, readers of Newsweek magazine voted the American Folk Art Museum #1 in the publication's Best Art Museum 2025 readers' choice contest.

-Admission is free.
-The museum had record yearly attendance of more than 130,000 visitors.
+Admission to the museum is free.
+The museum announced record yearly attendance of more than 130,000 visitors.